 Safe Mode is a feature on the Android Operating System used to solve problems with configuration or app incompatibilities.
 Restarting the device in this mode will load only the System’s core applications.
 You can disable Safe Mode by encrypting your Android device.

 Encryption is a security measure that protects all data stored on your device so that files can only be read by certain people in case the phone is lost or stolen.
 With the device encrypted, the user will only be able to activate Safe Mode on the Administrator account, which should be protected with a password.

 Before you start

-Before you encrypt your phone, it’s important to note the following points:
+Before you encrypt your Android Device, it’s important to note the following points:

 - Encryption might slow the performance of the device.
 As all data is encrypted, the phone will need more time to process all information.

 - It may not be possible to encrypt rooted devices.
 So you’ll have to unroot the phone, if already rooted.

 - Once encrypted, you cannot go back.
 If you want to decrypt the device you will need to do a Factory Reset, which will require your password.

 - Make sure you have set a different account for the child on the device.I